seanenck/lockbox/README.md

 LOCKBOX_STORE=/Users/alice/.passwords/secrets.kdbx
 ```

-The manpage for `lb` includes additional information about options and environment variables
+Use `lb help -verbose` for additional information about options and environment variables

 ## usage